 Figure 9.
 Right halves of two vertebrae from the lumbar (caudal dorsal) region of a human Homo sapiens in sagittal cross-section (cranial to left).
 Modified from Gray (1858: figure 99).
 Pale yellow indicates bone in cross-section, grey indicates both bone further from the midline and soft tissue.
 The red lines mark the floor of the neural canal: since the cranial and caudal ends of the floor of the canal are slightly elevated dorsally relative to the middle part of the canal, it is easy to project a line between these eminences and designate this as the trajectory of the canal.
 The blue lines mark the roof of the neural canal, but this is convex throughout its length for each vertebra.
 There is therefore no way to designate any single tangent to it as the trajectory of the neural canal roof of the vertebra as a whole.

 Figure 10.
 The steps of the similarity-in-articulation method of determining horizontal orientation of a vertebra (Definition 4), illustrated using 3D digital model of Haplocanthosaurus sp.
 MWC 8028, caudal vertebra ?3.
-A. Two identical copies of the same vertebra depicted in the same orientation.
-B. The two copies brought into the best whole-vertebra articulation that can be achieved without rotating either.
-C. The articulated pair rotated together into that orientation in which they are at the same height.
+A. Two identical copies of the same vertebra are depicted in the same orientation.
+B. The two copies are brought into the best whole-vertebra articulation that can be achieved by translation without rotating either.
+C. The articulated pair are rotated together into that orientation in which they are at the same height.
 This orientation is designated as horizontal according to the present definition.

 Figure 11.
 A selection of vertebrae with the approximate trajectory of their neural canals determined by the simple method of pushing a rolled-up piece of paper through their neural canals.
 A. Brachiosaurus altithorax holotype FMNH P 25107, first and partial second caudal vertebrae in right lateral view.
 B. Camarasaurus sp.
 CM 584, proximal caudal vertebra ?4 in right lateral view.
 C. Camarasaurus sp.
 CM 584, mid-caudal vertebra ?12 in left lateral view (reversed).
 D. Juvenile giraffe Giraffa camelopardalis, cervical vertebra 6 in left lateral view (reversed).
 E. Juvenile giraffe Giraffa camelopardalis, cervical vertebra 7 in left lateral view (reversed).
 Note the much stronger inclination than in C6, and that the neural canal is slightly “trumpet shaped”, being taller cranially than caudally.
 F. Ostrich Struthio camelus, cervical vertebra 16 in left lateral view (reversed).